Ex-Idaho lawmaker accused of raping intern takes the stand

-Aaron von Ehlinger, 39, has pleaded not guilty to felony charges of rape and sexual penetration with a foreign object and maintains he had consensual sex with the intern.
+Aaron von Ehlinger, 39, has pleaded not guilty to felony charges of rape and sexual penetration with a foreign object and maintains he had consensual sex with the woman.

 He resigned from the House of Representatives last year after a legislative ethics committee recommended that he be banned from the Statehouse.